ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

    ```

 5. Upload the new certificate chain and private key to the `/etc/nginx/ssl/`
-   directory
+   directory.

-   1. They have to have the same names as those previous ones -- `server.crt`
+   1. They must have the same names as those previous ones -- `server.crt`
-      and `server.key`
+      and `server.key`.
    2. `server.crt` needs to contain the new SSL certificate and full certificate
-      chain in PEM format
+      chain in PEM format.
    3. `server.key` needs to contain the new SSL certificate's private key in
-      decrypted PEM format
+      decrypted PEM format.

 6. The certificate chain in `server.crt` must have the following sequence: